noah-mclain/Jarvis-AI-Assistant/src/generative_ai_module/README/gdrive_sync_example.md

 - When training models, checkpoints and metrics are automatically synced to Google Drive
 - When saving processed datasets, they are automatically synced to Google Drive
 - When saving evaluation metrics, they are automatically synced to Google Drive
+- When saving log files, they are automatically synced to Google Drive

 ## Manual Sync Operations